 You don’t need a degree in filmmaking to produce a video blog.
 Probably the only three basic requirements you’ll ever truly need is a camera (your phone will do), an editing software, and your own self-confidence.

 Age is not a bar, and neither are careers.
 Anybody and everybody is free to explore creativity through the video blogs they make.
-At its most basic form, vlogging is a formidable medium of expression — right up there next other forms of artistic expression.
+At its most basic form, vlogging is a formidable medium of expression — right up there next to other forms of artistic expression.

 Opportunities that Come with the Vlogs